 Skip the primer.
 The more layers you add on your lips, the more likely your lipstick will smear and come off more easily.

-Don’t use a brush.
-You’ll get more intense color applying lipstick directly from the tube.
+Don't use a brush.
+You'll get more intense color when you apply lipstick directly from the tube.

 Finish with powder.
 If you really want the lipstick to last all day, give your mouth a very light dusting of transparent powder and another layer of lipstick.
-This can dry your lips, so skip this step if needed.
+This can dry your lips, so skip this step unless it’s needed.

 If you’re new to the world of natural cosmetics, you might be surprised to find that natural lipstick is actually easy to procure.
 You can even find a few options in the beauty aisle at Target or Walmart, not to mention the plethora of choices on Amazon.